Selenophone

 Source: Neo Asgard

-A signal pulled from a timeline where the Viking Age never ended, but evolved directly into an industrialized neo-noir megacity.
+A signal from a timeline where the Viking Age never ended.

 TX_01.init